Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Backgrounds

 \subsection{Gaussian Process Model}

-Gaussian process models~\cite{Rasmussen_2006}, also known as Kriging models~\cite{Jones_1998}, are the most frequently used statistical models in Bayesian optimization.
+Gaussian process models~\cite{Rasmussen_2006} are the most frequently used statistical models in Bayesian optimization.
 They are employed to approximate the expensive objective function based on the observed samples.
-The Gaussian process model treats the unknown objective function as a realization of a Gaussian process~\cite{Rasmussen_2006}:
+The Gaussian process model treats the unknown objective function as a realization of a Gaussian process~\cite{Rasmussen_2006}

-where $m$ is the mean function of the random process and $k$ is the covariance function, also known as the kernel function, between any two points $\bm{x}$ and $\bm{x}'$.
+where $m$ is the mean function of the random process and $\kappa$ is the covariance function, also known as the kernel function, between any two points $\bm{x}$ and $\bm{x}'$.
 Under the prior distribution, the objective values of every combination of points follow a multivariate normal distribution~\cite{Rasmussen_2006}.
-Popular mean functions of the Gaussian process are constant values or polynomial functions.
-Popular covariance functions are the squared exponential function and the Mat\'{e}rn function~\cite{Rasmussen_2006}.
+Commonly used mean functions of the Gaussian process include constant values and polynomial functions.
+Commonly used covariance functions include the squared exponential function and the Mat\'{e}rn function~\cite{Rasmussen_2006}.

 Assume we have gotten a set of $n$ samples

 and their objective values

 Conditioned on the observed points, the posterior probability distribution of an unknown point $\bm{x}$ can be computed using Bayes' rule~\cite{Rasmussen_2006}